-The Civics & Civil Rights Institute is part of Closing the Gap: Civic Leadership for Youth, an initiative through which African American students will learn about civil rights and advocacy with an end goal of developing a deep understanding of the importance and impact of the civil rights movement and how they can be active, engaged members of their communities.
+The Civics & Civil Rights Institute provides educators with a valuable opportunity to expand their knowledge and learn new methods for teaching about civil rights.
+The Institute is part of Closing the Gap: Civic Leadership for Youth, an initiative through which African American students will learn about civil rights and advocacy with an end goal of developing a deep understanding of the importance and impact of the civil rights movement and how they can be active, engaged members of their communities.

 The Institute prepares teachers to use interactive methods and community resources to teach about civil rights and align the issues with components of their social studies standards.
 Beyond the Institute, teachers will be equipped with tools to enhance their classrooms using primary source documents and online resources from the National Archives.

 Applications for Street Law's Civics and Civil Rights Institute are due April 15, 2013.